ansible/ansible/docsite/rst/developing_plugins.rst

 In addition, plugins can be shipped in a subdirectory relative to a top-level playbook, in folders named the same as indicated above.

+They can also be shipped as part of a role, in a subdirectory named as indicated above.
+The plugin will be availiable as soon as the role is called.

 .. seealso::

    :doc:`modules`